c00lgat/OBSIDIAN/Basic Command Syntax.md

 Default FTP Port = 21

-A server has to be running a listening service to receive the protocol, we have to make sure its running FTP daemon
+A server has to be running a listening service to receive the protocol, we have to make sure its running `ftpd` (FTP daemon), it will run on the 21 port by default.